Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### Before you start, visualize your destination
 - At this point you know why it is important to discard before you start thinking about where to keep things.
 But to begin discarding without first thinking ahead would be like casting yourself into the negative spiral of clutter.
-- Instead, begin by identifying by identifying your end goal.
+- Instead, begin by identifying your end goal.
 What do you wish to gain through tidying?
 Before you start getting rid of things, take the time to think through this carefully.
 - This means visualizing the ideal lifestyle you dream of.
 If you skip this step, not only will it delay the whole process, but it will also put you at higher risk of for rebound.
 - Goals like "I want to be clutter-free" or "I want to be able to put things away" are too vague.
 You need to think much more deeply than that.
 Think in concrete terms so that you can vividly picture what it would be like to live in a clutter-free space.
 - Now that you can picture the lifestyle you dream of, is it time to move on to discarding?
 No, not yet.
 Your next step is to identify why you want to live like that.